vctfence/scrapbee/helper/cli-installer/readme.txt

 2. Execute ./install.sh to install the Scrapyard helper application on Linux or MacOS.
 3. Execute install.cmd to install the Scrapyard helper application on Windows.

+The application is installed into the Python user site directory.
+These distribution files could be safely deleted afterwards.